 So easy to buy from the store, but not that easy to make at home.
 These muffins need pre-cooking on the pan, before they go into the oven.
 This gives them the darker color on the top and bottom, and it also flattens them in.
 That’s the only difficult part actually, the rest was just waiting for them to come out of the oven.
 I highly suggest them with poached egg on top for weekend breakfasts.

 Best friend of hamburger patties.

-Once it comes to the making, I ended up making giant hamburger buns!
+Once it comes to the making, I ended up making giant hamburger buns.
 It was actually not my intention to make them so big, but I couldn’t foresee how much they could grow.
-Once they entered to the oven, they kept growing until they touched each other and form a lovely flower of buns!
-Making them by my own, really upped the game of home-made hamburgers.
+Once they entered the oven, they kept growing until they touched each other and formed a lovely flower of buns.
+Making them by myself really upped the game of home-made hamburgers.

 10) Pink bread (with beetroots)